alexmacarthur/wp-complete-open-graph/readme.txt

 = 3.4.0 =
 * Improve code organization under the hood.
 * Display "profile:first_name" and "profile:last_name" meta tags on author pages.

+= 3.4.1 =
+* Fix constant-related bug for installations using older versions of PHP.

 == Feedback ==